How I Develop and Launch Dozens of New Products a Year

 Sending My First Products to Amazon via Air (and the Rest via Sea)

-- Make sure there’s no catastrophic issues with my products/shipments
+- To make sure there's no catastrophic issues with my products/shipments

 - Accumulate keyword traffic reports from my automatic Sponsored Product campaigns